wso2/docs-is/en/docs/setup/configuring-a-read-write-ldap-user-store.md

 ```

 !!! tip
-    Below properties can also be configured for a secondary user store through the management console.
+    The properties given below can be configured for a secondary user store through the management console.

 <table>
 <thead>